abcAssess/abcAssess-legal/privacy-policy.md

 ## 6. International Compliance & Rights (GDPR / CCPA / CPRA)

-### &nbsp;&nbsp;We respect data rights worldwide.
+### We respect data rights worldwide.
 Depending on your location, you have the following rights:

 * **Access & Portability:** The right to request a copy of your data.
 * **Rectification & Erasure:** The right to correct or delete your personal and student data.